(Originally posted January 26, 2021; revision 10/1/2022)

-As the Russian invasion of Ukraine continues and the question of war crimes is in the air, it is instructive to look back at the most famous war crimes in history, the Nuremberg Trials of Nazis in the aftermath of the defeat of Nazi Germany.
+As the Russian invasion and illegal “annexation” of Ukraine continue and the question of war crimes is in the air, it is instructive to look back at the most famous war crimes in history, the Nuremberg Trials of Nazis in the aftermath of the defeat of Nazi Germany.
 The U.S. delegation was led by Robert H. Jackson

 For over a month, during the summer of 1945, representatives of the Soviet, French, U.S. and U.K. governments attempted to reconcile their conflicting legal concepts and devise a workable procedure for the trial.
 At the core of these intense negotiations was Robert H. Jackson.
 Jackson refused to back down on certain legal principles, most importantly, the position that aggressive warfare was an international crime.